RenaKunisaki/CSL-JoystickCameraControl/README.md

 Also, the current inputs are shown, so you can see which is which.
 You can also reset the camera to a sane state in case it gets stuck somewhere.

 ## Modifiers
 You can add modifier keys to each input, to use one axis for multiple controls.
 Each modifier specifies a button, and whether the input is active when that button is held, or not held.
+The joystick's buttons can also be used as modifiers.

 For example, you could set the Horizontal and Vertical axes to Move Left/Right and Move Forward/Backward when Shift is not held, and to Move East/West and Move North/South when shift is held.